Kistler-Group/sdbus-cpp/README.md

 ------------

 * `C++17` - the library uses C++17 `std::uncaught_exceptions()` feature.
 When building sdbus-c++ manually, make sure you use a compiler that supports that feature.
 * `libsystemd` - systemd library containing sd-bus implementation.
 This library is part of systemd.
-Systemd v236 at least is needed.
+Systemd at least v236 is needed.
+(Non-systemd environments are also supported, see the [tutorial](doc/using-sdbus-c++.md#solving-libsystemd-dependency) for more information.)
 * `googletest` - google unit testing framework, only necessary when building tests, will be downloaded and built automatically.

-You can use sdbus-c++ on non-systemd Linux distributions as well -- sdbus-c++ doesn't need the entire systemd ecosystem.
-It only needs libsystemd, a self-contained library that can be built and used without dependencies on other systemd components.

 Licensing
 ---------